-Learning AU Evaluation Model
+Learning the AU Evaluation Model

-1) Summary of Domain Knowledge: Wang et al. [29] had introduced the domain knowledge about AUs and expressions in detail.
+1) Summary of Domain Knowledge: Wang et al. [29] introduced detailed domain knowledge about AUs and expressions.
 Following their work, we give a brief summary of domain knowledge in this section.
-The domain knowledge about AUs and expressions appears as conditional probabilities of one AU.
-There are three kinds of conditional probability, the first is the conditional probability of one AU under one expression, the second is the conditional probability of one AU under another AU, the last is the conditional probability of one AU under one expression and another AU.
+Domain knowledge about AUs and expressions appears as conditional probabilities of one AU.
+There are three kinds of conditional probability: the conditional probability of one AU under one expression, the conditional probability of one AU under another AU, and the conditional probability of one AU under one expression and another AU.